s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 parts of the API.
 For easier testing and as this is only meant as a proof of concept, we only work with a local-net Cloud Haskell backend in this thesis.
-The results of this experiment, however, are transferable to other architectures as well when building upon the results presented.
+The results of this experiment, however, are transferable to other architectures as well when building upon the results presented here.
+^[With the help of virtual private networks one could even use this local-net variant]

 The following is structured as follows.
-We start by explaining how to discover nodes with a master-slave structure while also defining a program startup harness that can be used with this scheme in Section \ref{sec:nodeDiscAndHarness}.
+We start by explaining how to discover nodes with a master-slave structure while also defining a program startup harness that can be used with this scheme in Chapter \ref{sec:nodeDiscAndHarness}.
-Then, we explain how parallel evaluation of arbitrary data is possible with Cloud Haskell in Section \ref{sec:parEvalCloudHaskell}
+Then, we explain how parallel evaluation of arbitrary data is possible with Cloud Haskell in Chapter \ref{sec:parEvalCloudHaskell}
-and also discuss how we can implement the PArrows DSL with this knowledge in Section \ref{sec:CloudHaskellArrowParallel}.
+and also discuss how we can implement the PArrows DSL with this knowledge in Chapter \ref{sec:CloudHaskellArrowParallel}.

 ## Node discovery and program harness

 \label{sec:nodeDiscAndHarness}

-In cloud services it is common that the architecture of the running network changes more often than in ordinary computing clusters where the participating nodes are usually known at startup.
-In the SimpleLocalNet Cloud Haskell backend we are using for this experiment, this is reflected in the fact that there already exists a pre-implemented master-slave structure.
+In cloud services it is more common that the architecture of the running network changes than in ordinary computing clusters where the participating nodes are usually known at startup.
+In the SimpleLocalNet^[see \url{http://hackage.haskell.org/package/distributed-process-simplelocalnet}]
+Cloud Haskell backend we are using for this experiment, this is reflected in the fact that there already exists a pre-implemented master-slave structure.
-The master node - the node that starts the computation is considered the master node here - has to keep track of all the available slave nodes.
+The master node -- the node that starts the computation is considered the master node here -- has to keep track of all the available slave nodes.
 The slave nodes wait for tasks and handle them as required.

+We will now first go into detail on the data-structure (Chapter \ref{sec:cloudhaskellstate}) we use in order to handle this information to then explain how to start slave (Chapter \ref{sec:cloudhaskellslaves}) and master nodes (Chapter \ref{sec:cloudhaskellmasters}).
+We also explain how to create a startup harness
+(Chapter \ref{sec:cloudhaskellstartupharness}) to wrap all of this.

 ### The `State` data-structure

+\label{sec:cloudhaskellstate}

 The data-structure containing all relevant information about the state of the computation network and the computation in general